“How much money do you make per year?”

 I wish you the best on your journey!

-I’d love to hear your thoughts about income efficiency, the 3 paths, or other ideas I’ve presented here.
+I’d love to hear your thoughts about income efficiency and the three paths outlined above.

 Please leave your comments or questions below.